 Weather conditions in the Park are changeable and, even in good weather, warm wind and waterproof clothing, food and water should be carried.

-This is a continuation on from the Taranaki Falls track and so starts at the Skotel.
+This is a continuation from the Taranaki Falls track and starts at the Skotel.
 Past the Taranaki falls the track crosses undulating tussock and alpine country.
 Tama Lakes occupy several old explosion craters on the saddle between Ruapehu and Tongariro.

 This return trip can be undertaken from 25 kms from the Skotel on State Highway 46.
 The track is a section of the Tongariro Crossing.
-High on the slopes of Mt Tongariro the Ketetahi Hut commands magnificent views.
+High on the slopes of Mt Tongariro, the Ketetahi Hut commands magnificent views.
 There is no public right of access to the adjacent hot springs but there are views of the thermal areas.

 This walk is often described as the best one-day walk in New Zealand and is one of the world's great walks.
 It provides an opportunity to experience some of most scenic areas of the park.
 The best direction to walk is from the Mangatepopo Road end.
 The route crosses the saddle between Ngauruhoe and Tongariro, passes through the craters of Tongariro and the trail comes down past the Ketetahi Hut.
 It is not a round trip.
 Visitors can arrange transport at the Skotel office.
-See the separate section of our web site for more details.
+See the separate section of our website for more details.

-This is a side trip from the Tongariro Crossing and will add about 1 hour to the crossing time
+This is a side trip from the Tongariro Crossing and will add about 1 hour to the crossing time.

 An attractive walk across the face of Mt Ruapehu which is accessed at Scoria Flats - about 5 kms up the road from the Skotel.
 It returns to the Whakapapa Village so it can be made a round trip by walking 5 kilometres up Bruce Road.
 The track crosses the Whakapapaiti Stream and there is no bridge so it may not be possible to cross safely at times of high water flow.